ferydjzz/say_number/README.md

 ## Usage

-Simple, just call it SayNumber.say()
+put the number in the SayNumber.say() function

 example :